Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Analytical Method

 \section{Analytical Method}

-In this section, we provide expressions for the mean AoI for source-$n, \mathbb{E}[\Delta_n]$, for P-GAW and C-GAW schedulers.

-Let $S_{n,k}$ denote the service time of the $k$th transmission of source-$n$ and let $\tilde{S}_{n,k}$ denote the time duration between the end of the $k$th transmission and the beginning of the $(k+1)$st transmission of source-$n$.
-Note that $\tilde{S}_{n,k}$ is the sum of the service times of all information packets generated from sources other than source-$n$ between two successive transmissions of source-$n$.
-Common to both types of schedulers, the $k$th cycle of the AoI process $\Delta_n(t)$ starts from the value $S_{n,k}$ and increases with unit slope for a duration of $\tilde{S}_{n,k} + S_{n,k+1}$ until it hits the value $S_{n,k} + \tilde{S}_{n,k} + S_{n,k+1}$ at which point a new cycle is initiated which will start from the value $S_{n,k+1}$.
-The duration of, and the area under $\Delta_n(t)$ throughout the $k$th cycle, denoted by $T_{n,k}$ and $A_{n,k}$, respectively, are
+Let $S_{n,k}$ denote the service time of the $k$th transmission of source-$n$, for $k \geq 1$, and let $\tilde{S}_{n,k}$ denote the time duration between the end of the $k$th transmission and the beginning of the $(k+1)$st transmission of source-$n$.
+Note that $\tilde{S}_{n,k}$ is the sum of the service times of all information packets generated from sources other than source-$n$ between two successive transmissions, $k$ and $k+1$, of source-$n$.
+Common to both types of schedulers, the $k$th cycle, $k \geq 1$, of the AoI process $\Delta_n(t)$ starts from the value $S_{n,k}$ and increases with unit slope for a duration of $\tilde{S}_{n,k} + S_{n,k+1}$ until it hits the value $S_{n,k} + \tilde{S}_{n,k} + S_{n,k+1}$ at which point a new cycle is initiated which will start from the value $S_{n,k+1}$.
+See Fig.~\ref{fig:SamplePath1} for the evolution of the AoI process for source-$1$ for an example scenario.
+The duration, and the area under the $\Delta_n(t)$ curve, of the $k$th AoI cycle, denoted by $T_{n,k}$ and $A_{n,k}$, respectively, can be written as,